 Library of Open Educational Resources

-You can find educational resources or save your own resources in the Library of Open Educational Resources for all levels of education.
+SAMK recommends publishing open learning materials in the Library of Open Educational Resources.
 Anyone can use these services developed by the Ministry of Education and Culture together with National Agency for Education, coordinated by CSC Center for Science.

 Creating open educational resources